-If you are interested in using a tool to get rid of your blackheads, read on to learn more about the best blackhead extractor tool kits and how to use them.
+If you are interested in using a tool to get rid of your blackheads, read on to learn more about the best blackhead extractor tool and how to use them.

 Table of Contents

 Blackheads are a mild form of acne that can occur on the face and the body.
 A blackhead is a type of comedo, a small bump found on the skin.
 Blackheads are some of the most common types of comedones, and are referred to as “open comedones”.

 Blackheads are caused by debris, such as bacteria, dirt, dead skin cells, sebum, and sweat, that clogs the pores.
 These debris turn a black or grey color when exposed to oxygen, hence the name “blackheads”.

 Blackhead extractors (also called comedone extractors) are tools used to, as you can probably guess, remove blackheads.
 They are made of stainless steel, and feature a loop on the end that helps push out debris from the pores and remove blackheads from the skin.

 There are a variety of types of comedone extractors, and there isn’t one best blackhead extractor.
 Different sized and shaped loops are used for different sized blackheads.
 Some tools are also designed to reach more hard to get to spots.
 Some of the different blackhead extractor tools include:

 - Flat Loop – This is one of the most popular blackhead removing tools.
 It has a long oval shaped loop that doesn’t irritate the skin.
 The shape is great for scraping away extracted debris.

 - Small Loop – This tool is similar to the flat loop, but is just smaller and more round.
 It is great for treating smaller blackheads.